 Annalisa Dias is a citizen artist, community organizer, and award-winning theatre maker working at the intersection of racial justice and care for the earth.
 She is Director of Artistic Partnerships & Innovation at Baltimore Center Stage.
 Annalisa is also a Co-Founder of Groundwater Arts.
 Prior to joining BCS, Annalisa was a Producing Playwright and Acting Creative Producer with The Welders, a DC playwright's collective; Co-Founder of the DC Coalition for Theatre & Social Justice.
 Artistic credits include: WRITING: 4380 Nights, the earth that is sufficient, One Word More, The Last Allegiance, A Legacy of Chains, Crooked Figure, Consider the Dust, Matanuska, Coal, and Servant of the Wind.
 DEVISING: Wit's End Puppets: Malevolent Creatures; banished? productions: Tyger; Theater Alliance: I Love DC.
 DIRECTING: Source Festival: Dust to dust to dust and Dressing Bobby Strong; The Salima Project (film).
 Annalisa’s plays have been produced or developed by The Welders, Theater Alliance, Signature Theatre (DC), the Phillips Collection, The Gulfshore Playhouse, the Mead Theatre Lab, The Hub Theatre, Spooky Action Theater, Tron Theatre (Glasgow), and Theatre 503 (London).
 Annalisa frequently teaches theatre of the oppressed and decolonization workshops nationally and internationally and speaks about race, identity, and performance.
 She is a TCG Rising Leader of Color and also works toward diversity and inclusion full time at the American Political Science Association.
-Upcoming work includes THE EARTH, THAT IS SUFFICIENT, a world premiere performance project about environmental history and hope for the future in the face of the climate catastrophe, produced by The Welders in Washington DC.
+Upcoming work includes THE EARTH, THAT IS SUFFICIENT, a performance project about hope for the future in the face of the climate catastrophe, produced by The Welders in Washington DC and globally.

 Annalisa's work has been supported by the DC Commission on the Arts & Humanities, the Puffin Foundation, the Keshet Dance and Center for the Arts, the Network of Ensemble Theatres NET/TEN program, TCG's Global Connections program, and the Mead Theatre Lab.